Guide to the UCAS application process

 Once you submit your UCAS application online, UCAS will forward your application to us for consideration.

 You should receive an acknowledgement email from us, including your new Edinburgh Napier number.
 You may be asked for this if you contact us directly about your application, so please keep it for future reference.
 If you don't receive an email please contact us on firstname.lastname@example.org.

 Stage 2 - Decision

-We aim to make a decision on your application as soon as possible, however our final deadline for making decisions on all applications received by 15 January will be 9 May 2013.
+We aim to make a decision on your application as soon as possible, however our final deadline for making decisions on all applications received by 15 January will be 9 May the same year.

 Once we receive your application, we will review it and make a final decision.
 In making our decision we consider all aspects of the UCAS application, including academic grades (predicted and achieved), personal statement and academic reference.